PeteCIS/containerized-starbound-dedicated-server/README.md

 https://github.com/PeteCIS/containerized-starbound-dedicated-server/blob/Peter-in-progress/Modifications%20from%20original%20source%20files.md

-Talk about opening ports 21025 and 21026 (Rcon) Investigate adding both ports as env variables investigate setting both ports to be the defaults.
-Right now they're set to 28015 and 28016 which are default ports for a different game (probably Rust).
-Move some of these notes into the TODO.md file instead of here

 **NOTE**: This image will install/update on startup.
 The path ```/steamcmd/starbound``` can be mounted on the host for data persistence.

 # How to run the server